NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

         self.publisher_ = self.create_publisher(String, '/quality_check/safety_state', 10)

 ```
+>💡 Tip: Go to the Raspberry Pi and open the `rpi_manager/scripts/detection.py` to continue the workshop.
+Complete the solution as explained by Hans-Günther.

 Then I asked myself, How can the quality check can be performed on the raspberry pi, and then be sent to the Robot's Node ?
 What a tricky question for my mind, but I found out and remembereed that we were using ROS2.
 Even if I do not know a lot about ROS2, i know that main part of the communication is done through topics.
 So I created a publisher to the `quality_check/safety_state` topic to publish the safety state, and attached a timer to publish the safety state.
 I wanted to have the best performances possible, so I measured the mean time for the robot to perform a trajectory and I find out it was approximatively 5 seconds.
 I thus set the timer to 5 seconds to ensure that the safety state is published at the right time, i.e when the robot performed its full trajectory.